 Virtual Reality is really exciting these days.
 I have not got VR at home, but I have been lucky to try it out a few times, and the promise in terms of storytelling and fun is tantalising.
 Here's a trailer for an upcoming game from a well-respected developer that looks and sounds very compelling.

-One really interesting idea about accessibility in VR—alas I'm no longer sure where I picked this up—is that the virtual world could provide things like magnifiying glasses to act as assistive technologies in-keeping withe world.
+One really interesting idea about accessibility in VR—alas I'm no longer sure where I picked this up—is that the virtual world could provide things like magnifying glasses to act as assistive technologies in-keeping with the world.
 I find this idea fascinating, though I would rather somehow have the world adapt to my needs.
-It did make me think that maybe these sorts of experiences could be used to show peole without disabilities what it's like having one, but I digress.
+It did make me think that maybe these sorts of experiences could be used to show people without disabilities what it's like having one, but I digress.

 Content design is paramount in games, and can achieve a huge amount for accessibility, as well as providing an immersive and compelling world for players.
-This section talks about several aspects of design that can have a large effect on accessibility.
+This section discusses several aspects of design that can have a large effect on accessibility.
+We're going to talk about…

 : Text size